cap-js/docs/get-started/learning-sources.md

-### SFlight Fiori {.github}
+### SFlight Fiori App {.github}

-The purpose of this sample app is to:

-- Demonstrate SAP Fiori annotations
-- Demonstrate and compare SAP Fiori features on various stacks (CAP Node.js, CAP Java SDK, ABAP)
-- Run UI test suites on various stacks
+This sample is a CAP adaptation of the popular [SFLIGHT](https://blog.sap-press.com/what-is-sflight-and-the-flight-and-booking-data-model-for-abap) sample app in ABAP.
+It is a great source for how to add SAP Fiori applications to a CAP project, including adding UI test suites on various stacks.

 Available for: